razermackham/ZALiA/README.md

 * **GameMaker:Studio 1.4.9999** - the IDE for editing and compiling this project.
   * Someone informed me you can still get [**GameMaker:Studio 1.4.9999**](http://store.yoyogames.com/downloads/gm-studio/release-notes-studio.html).
 If you have trouble trusting links: Go to GameMaker's official home page (I've been told you need a YoYo account and license number, but typing gibberish into the license field works) > Click on Blog at the top > Scroll down to find the search bar > Search **1.4.9999** > Click on search result: **GAMEMAKER:STUDIO 1.4.9999 RELEASED**
 * If you can't get a copy of GameMaker:Studio 1.4.9999, I've been told [Undertale Mod Tool](https://github.com/UnderminersTeam/UndertaleModTool) can be used though I'm not familiar with it.

+# Player Skins
+Because there are many player skins, this means ~3800 additional sprites.
+So they're not in the way of dev time, I have removed all but the default skin.

+If you would like to include any of the extra skins:
+1. Download [this](https://drive.google.com/file/d/1CqalzaXPOK8w75XwTWi7Jii7BWXYEMlj/view?usp=sharing) folder and unzip.
+It contains all the player skin gmx files and the image files that go with them.
+2. In **GameMaker:Studio** > In the assets tree > In the **Sprites** folder > Right click on the **player_character** folder > Click **Add Existing Sprite**.
+3. In the window that pops up, navigate to the **individual_sprites_format** folder inside the downloaded skins folder > Select which skins you want (Do not select **spr_PCSkin_KazunobuShimizu_Link01.sprite.gmx** as it is the default already in the project)
+4. In **GameMaker:Studio** > In the **GameObjectA_init** script > Find the comment `// UNCOMMENT WHICH SKINS YOU WILL USE HERE` > Uncomment which skins you're going to use.